pairinteraction/pairinteraction/doc/sphinx/installation.rst

 Moreover, executing the commands manually allows for running additional targets.
 For example, you can use the ``doc`` target to build a documentation by executing ``cmake --build . --target doc``.
-In contrast, if you use pip/uv to build the software, only the default target for building the library is executed.
+In contrast, if you use `pip`_ / `uv`_ to build the software, only the default target for building the library is executed.
 In the following, a list of all available targets is provided.
 Note that some targets require specific build options to be enabled in addition to the default options.